magarpratik/news-api/README.md

 ### Step 2: Installing the required dependencies

-You can install all the required dependencies for the project by executing the following `npm` command in the project root:
+Install all the required dependencies by executing the following `npm` command in the project root:

 ```
 npm install